thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - "Number of the same item required to unlock" parameter new values
 - Fixed "maximumLoad" arsenal bug
 - Default commander can hack UAVs
-- (2.4 CV) All unit templates have been remade from scratch
+- (2.4.1 CV) All unit templates have been remade
-- (2.4 CV) Vanilla template has been greatly expanded, militia faction changed to AAF
+- (2.4.1 CV) Vanilla template has been greatly expanded, militia faction changed to AAF
-- (2.4 CV - Napf, Chernarus 2020) New navgrid/pathfinding system
+- (2.4.1 CV - Napf, Chernarus 2020) New navgrid/pathfinding system
-- (2.4 CV) Faction base soldiers (instead of all being Greek like it is in CV)
+- (2.4.1 CV) Faction base soldiers (instead of all being Greek like it is in CV)
-- (Altis, 2.4 CV) BLUFOR version replaced with INDEP version due to 2.4 template changes
+- (Altis, 2.4.1 CV) BLUFOR version replaced with INDEP version due to 2.4.1 template changes
 - (Aegis) Zamak Flatbed logistics support
 - (CUP) Static weapons logistics support
 - (CUP) UAZ and some Humvees can load small cargo
 - (CUP) BRDM-2's can load medium-sized cargo and some static weapons (Metis ATGM and Zu-23 amongst them)
 - (CUP) Hilux with MLRS and UB-32 are back (Artillery section on Vehicle Black Market)
-- (CUP) Disabled artillery computer for Hiluxes with MLRS and UB-32 payloads
+- (CUP, 3CB Factions) Disabled artillery computer for Hiluxes with MLRS and Rocket payloads
 - (CUP) Added armored unarmed Hilux (War Level 3)
 - (CUP, RHS) Vehicle Black Market - Changed some available vehicles in some categories
 - (CUP) Hilux ZU-23 replaced with Ural ZU-23 on eastern european maps (CUP Technicals store)